 Follow the road from here up Peak hill before cutting off onto the coast path.
 It’s all well signed.

 Woods, a short section of heath followed by farmland and more woodland are what you’ll experience from here on with fabulous views to a perfect valley and stunning coastline.

 Eventually the path heads down to Ladram Bay.
 You’ll know you’re there by the spectacular sandstone sea stacks and caravans.

 Those sea stacks are remnants of collapsed caves carved by the ocean into Triassic sandstone.
 The sandstone was formed by flash floods in what was then, around 250 million years ago, a desert.
 Though often referred to as the Jurassic coast, this stone proceeds that period.

-Ladram bay itself is a lovely pebble crescent surprisingly unspoilt by the caravan park, which has excellent facilities (tea, beer, a heated pool, play areas for the kids while you down a pint of Proper Job).
+Ladram bay itself is a lovely pebble crescent, surprisingly unspoilt by the caravan park, which has excellent facilities (tea, beer, a heated pool, play areas for the kids while you down a pint of Proper Job).

 Before it was a caravan park it was another of those smugglers haunts this coastline is famous for; the pebble beach perfect for nosing a small boat onto, unloading fast and hiding contraband in the caves (It beats hiring deckchairs for a living… and tax free!).

 Going off track across the Atlantic but who cares, H.D.
-Thoreau, an American who hated tax and authority, wrote in his diary around this time of year in 1853 that he loved nature because 'she is not a man.'
-Men and their laws made him wish for another world, Miss Nature made him content with this one.
-I happened to read about him the morning of this walk (7.1.18) and saw his point.
+Thoreau, an American who hated tax and authority, wrote in his diary (in 1853) that he loved nature because 'she is not a man.'
+Men and their laws made him wish for another world.
+Miss Nature made him content with this one.
+I happened to read about him the morning of this January walk and saw his point.
 A clear cold day between the grey drizzly ones we've

-been having, nature had its best frock on, and when the evening came she scrubbed up particularly well.
+been having, nature with its best frock on, and when the evening came she scrubbed up particularly well in a low sun.